The ins and outs of “third placemaking” – Q&A with Aat VosUncategorized 25 Aug 2020

 The third place is found in the public domain, usually in the form of community centers, libraries, parks, start-up cafés, or idea hubs.
 Or at least, that is the ideal.
 However, a certain development has been worrying Vos for years: The public domain has increasingly fallen victim to commercialization, an unsettling trend that has systematically reduced the number of genuinely public spaces, as well as their visitor numbers.

 The financial threshold that many places create, such as entrance fees or the requirement of purchase, automatically excludes those who cannot afford to pay.
-This economic discrimination has led to public spaces losing touch with their true purpose: providing a home away from home to all members the public, regardless of income level, gender, nationality, race, religion, age, political beliefs, or sexual preference.
+This economic discrimination has led to public spaces losing touch with their true purpose: providing a home away from home to all members of the public, regardless of income level, gender, nationality, race, religion, age, political beliefs, or sexual preference.

 This development inspired Aat Vos to rally against the physical and societal division of people by publishing his book 3RD4ALL – How to Create a Relevant Public Space in 2017.
 This book includes more than 20 in-depth interviews, with experts such as Sociology professor Saskia Sassen and designer Karim Rashid.
 It provides cutting-edge insight into both the present and the future of our public domain and how to create relevant third places.